JeremieMG/Kaiju_to_kraken/README.md

 - kraken_maker.py
 - taxa_parser.awk

-Secondly, you have to run this command to make these script executable:
+Secondly, to make this scripts executables, you have to run the hereafter command:
 ```
 chmod 755 [script]
 ```